 Ithilien Camp – Ithilien Camp isn’t actually in Glenorchy.
 Instead, you’ll need to stop there on your way to Glenorchy at Twelve Mile Delta Campground.
 Its location is marked on Google Maps and there is a fire pit where Frodo and Sam cooked their rabbit!

 Of course, if you want to see more locations that are much harder to find, the best thing you can do is join a Glenorchy LOTR Tour.
 I personally did this one (pictured above) and loved it.
-The best part is though, it’s not just a LOTR tour and actually a scenic tour too!
+The best part is though, it’s not just a LOTR tour but is actually a scenic tour too!

 6. Drive through Paradise